Online Social Networks: Threats and Solutions: Online Social Network Usage

-Besides being popular among adults, online social networks have hugely attracted children and teenagers.
-A comprehensive 2010 study~\cite{livingstone2011eu}, carried out in 25 European countries with 25,000 participants, produced the following statistics: 60\% of children 9-16 years old who access the Internet use it daily (88 minutes of use on average) and 59\% of 9-16 year olds who use the Internet have a personal OSN site profile (26\% of 9-10 year olds; 49\% of 11-12 year olds; 73\% of 13-14 year olds; 82\% of 15-16 year olds).
+Besides being popular among adults, \s{OSNs} have become \s{extremely popular with young} children and teenagers.
+A comprehensive study~\cite{livingstone2011eu} carried out in 25 European countries with 25,000 participants produced the following statistics: 60\% of children \s{9 to 16 years old} who access the Internet use it daily (88 minutes of use on average) and 59\% of \s{ those 9 to 16 years old} who use the Internet have a personal OSN site profile (26\% of \s{ages 9 to 10}; 49\% of \s{ages 11 to 12}; 73\% of \s{ages 13 to 14}; 82\% of \s{ages 15 to 16}).
 Note that the terms of use governing OSNs do not officially allow users under the age of 13.
-Furthermore, 26\% of the children in the European study had their social network profile set to ``public'' (e.g., accessible to strangers), 14\% reported having their address or phone number listed on their profile, and 16\% admitted that their profile displayed an inaccurate age.
-Details of the study revealed that 30\% of the children surveyed reported having an online connection with a person they had never met face to face, 9\% reported having actually met face to face with someone with whom they had only an online connection, 9\% reported experiencing a misuse of personal data, 21\% reported encountering one or more types of potentially harmful user-generated content, and 6\% reported receiving malicious or hurtful messages on the Internet.
-These findings reiterate our previous claim: the use of online social networks is embedded in the everyday lives of children and teenagers, and can result in personal information being exposed, misused, and potentially abused.
-Interestingly, about a third of the parents in this European study claimed that they filter their children's use of the Internet, while a quarter specifically stated that they use monitoring tools.
+Furthermore, 26\% of the children in \s{this same} European study had their social network profile set to ``public'' (\s{i.e.}, accessible to strangers), 14\% reported having their address or phone number listed on their profile, and 16\% admitted that their profile displayed an inaccurate age. \s{In addition,} 30\% of the children surveyed reported having an online connection with a person they had never met face to face, 9\% reported having actually met face to face with someone with whom they had only an online connection, 9\% reported experiencing a misuse of personal data, 21\% reported encountering one or more types of potentially harmful user-generated content, and 6\% reported receiving malicious or hurtful messages on the Internet\s{~\cite{livingstone2011eu}}.
+These findings reiterate our previous claim: the use of OSNs is embedded in the everyday lives of children and teenagers, and can result in personal information being exposed, misused, and potentially abused.
+Interestingly, about a third of the parents in this European study claimed that they filter their children's use of the Internet, while a quarter specifically stated that they use monitoring tools\s{~\cite{livingstone2011eu}}.